Uninett/nav/doc/reference/arnold.rst

 several views available.
 They are as follows:

 - **History** lists the detentions for the last x days.
-This will list both active and lifted detentions.
+This will list both active detentions and detentions no longer in effect.
-- **Detained ports** lists all currently detained ports.
+- **Detained ports** lists all active detentions.
 - **Detention reasons** lists all existing reasons for a detention.
 A reason is directly connected to a detention, and makes it easy to group detentions by reasons.